LSFLK/superapp-mobile/frontend/docs/MICROAPP_DEVELOPER_GUIDE.md

 ## Example

-For a practical example, refer to the `payslip viewer` micro-app implementation.
+For a practical example, refer to the [payslip-viewer](../../sample_microapps/payslip-viewer/) micro-app implementation.

 ## Bridge overview